 However, keep in mind the examiner my only speak with you regarding procedure.
 Examiners may not give legal advice or advise you how to handle your matter.

-If you are filing a petition for sterilization under Probate Code § 1950, you may obtain a list of physicians competent to perform the duties under Probate Code § 1955 by contacting the Inland Regional Center as follows:
+If you are filing a petition for sterilization under Probate Code § 1950 regarding an individual with a developmental disability, you may obtain a list of physicians as identified under Probate Code § 1955 by contacting the Inland Regional Center as follows:

 Inland Regional Center